logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 ![Select S3](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/select-s3.png)

-2. Choose on the relevant bucket on which you want to apply Power search.
+2. Choose the relevant bucket on which you want to apply Power search.
 Once inside, click on Permissions, scroll down to **Bucket policy** and click on **Edit**.

 ![Select S3](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/permission-policy.png)

 3. Paste the following code inside the policy. **Replace the `XXX` with your bucket's name.**

-*If you already have an exisiting policy in your bucket, add this code to the bottom of the page.*
+*If you already have an existing policy in your bucket, add this code to the bottom of the page.*

 ```yaml
 {